 Learning to write is learning to think.
 You don’t know anything clearly until you state it in writing.S.
 I. Hiyakawa

 I’ll admit, I haven’t been at the data science game all that long.
-I started out as an operations research analyst and a systems engineer.
+I started out as an operations research analyst and a complexity scientist.
 However, I firmly believe there isn’t one field out there you can find that won’t benefit from understanding data science.
 I figured out fairly quickly that it was a skill I needed to include in my toolkit, and that I needed to learn quickly.

 As I learned, I wrote a number of different pieces – information papers, conference presentations, the occasional journal article, publicly shared blog posts on Medium and LinkedIn – on learning data science.
 I figured that some of the things I learned along the way might help others needing to learn and provide a useful guide.